UNIC-IFF/rippled_dev_environment/README.md

 ### How it works
 This development environment spawns two docker containers, one is used to build the source code and the other to run the unittests (, or a rippled node).
-Those containers share the same directory of the development machine as bind volumes. build_rippled.sh script builds the source code. run_rippled_unittests.sh script spawns a runner container that uses the executable generated in the BUILD_DIR The environment variables used by the scripts are defined in common_vars.sh script.
+Those containers share the same directory of the development machine as bind volumes.
+* build_rippled.sh script builds the source code. ;
+* run_rippled_unittests.sh script spawns a runner container that uses the executable generated in the BUILD_DIR;
+* The environment variables used by the scripts are defined in common_vars.sh script. ;

 ## Documentation